ray-project/ray/doc/serialization.md

 object in the object store or send it between processes, it must first be converted to a contiguous string of bytes.
 This process is known as serialization.
 The process of turning the string of bytes back into a Python object is known as deserialization.
-The process of serialization and deserialization is often a bottleneck in distributed computing.
+The processes of serialization and deserialization are often bottlenecks in distributed computing.

 Pickle is one example of a library for serialization and deserialization in Python.